 - Experienced driver.

-- Accommodation in carefully selected, highest standard goverment approved hotels & guesthouses.
+- Accommodation in carefully selected, highest standard government approved hotels & guesthouses.

 - All meals in Bhutan.